Ghost Town USA’s

 Caribou Co.

-Founded in 1881, this wonderful little class C Mormon agricultural ghost town is due east of Pocatello, 15 miles north of US 30, at a point 12 miles west of Soda Springs.
-The buildings are slowly being restored to their original appearance by Mormon missionaries.
+Founded in 1881, this wonderful little class C/F Mormon agricultural ghost town is due east of Pocatello, 15 miles north of US 30, at a point 12 miles west of Soda Springs.
+The buildings are being restored to their original appearance by Mormon missionaries.
 Several buildings are open to the public (free), and docents will guide you through the museum.
-The Chesterfield Foundation maintains a fascinating website that is worth looking into.
-Chesterfield was our featured Ghost Town of the Month for Feb 2002.
-PHOTO!
+The Chesterfield Foundation maintains a fascinating website about the town.

 CUSTER